- Write With AI in Your Brand’s Voice with GrowthBar - April 21, 2023

 - 13+ Best ChatGPT Prompts for SEOs - April 14, 2023

-Using a combination of natural language processing (NLP) and simple Google search engine results page (SERP) scraping, Surfer SEO tells users how to write content for any search query.
+Using a combination of natural language processing (NLP, which focuses on generating human language in a meaningful and useful way) and Google SERP scraping, Surfer SEO tells users how to write content for any search query.